abdulameen962/football-prediction/README.md

 # Summary of the football predicton app
 The football prediction app is a live fullstack web development project,made with the best practices and with languages such as Django- a python framework,postgres for the db,vue.js html,css,bootstrap and sass.
-With background processors like celery with rabbitmq etc. It is an app focused on predicting correct football predictions
+With background processors like celery with rabbitmq etc.Optimized with key words,automated feeds for the blog,also a django configured sitemap.It is an app focused on predicting correct football predictions

 ## The football predictin web app is made up of four sides
 * Landing page